How does ambient air temperature sensor work?

 working process:

-1. Sensing: The sensor detects variations in the surrounding air temperature.
+1. Sensing: The sensor detects changes in the air temperature around it.

-3. Processing: The electrical signal is processed and changed into a digital value.
-A microprocessor or an analog circuit then interprets this value.
+3. Processing: The electrical signal is changed into a digital value.
+A microprocessor or analog circuit reads this value.

 Ambient Temperature Sensor Scenarios: